aaditya/cf-ddns-client/README.md

 # Cloudflare DDNS

-A simple DDNS Client to update Cloudflare Zone records.
-Runs every 15 minutes.
-You can configure it through forever to run it.
+A simple Script to update Cloudflare Zone records.
+Run it with cron or as a service via third party libraries.

 > Set `DNS_TYPE` to `AAAA` for IPv6 or `A` for IPv4.